zjz1983/Java-project/WordCount/Readme.txt

-This software can count the number of words in plain txt file including white space.
+This software can count the number of words in plain txt file including empty lines.